Ayine-nongre/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles prints all files including hidden including in long format when run 5-listfilesdigitonly prints all files with users in numerical format when run 6-firstdirectory creates a directory in tmp directory when run
+4-listmorefiles prints all files including hidden including in long format when run 5-listfilesdigitonly prints all files with users in numerical format when run 6-firstdirectory creates a directory in tmp directory when run 7-movethafile moves betty from tmp to my_first_directory in tmp when run